With more than 20 years’ experience in communications, Lucy provides strategic direction on a range of accounts at Freshwater.

 Louise works with colleagues from across Freshwater to ensure our clients’ marketing, PR and communications are underpinned by high-quality content for their online and social channels.

 Rebecca is Director of Conference for Waterfront Conference Company – a sister company to Freshwater that has a significant presence in the transport, planning and infrastructure and energy sectors.
-Carrying more than seven years’ experience, Rebecca oversees a skilled team of conference producers, marketers, business development experts and event management specialists who deliver over 20 market-leading events each year.
+Carrying more than seven years’ experience, Rebecca oversees a skilled team of conference producers, marketers, business development experts and event management specialists who deliver more than 20 market-leading events each year.